 - Turn Live View mode off and go to your camera’s menu.
-In Functions menu, select Autofocus/Drive menu and press Set.
+In the Functions menu, select Autofocus/Drive menu and press Set.

-- You have an option of adjusting all the lenses that are used on your camera by the same amount or do it for each lens separately.
+- You have the option of adjusting all the lenses that are used on your camera by the same amount or do it for each lens separately.
 Canon cameras can remember the settings for up to 99 different lenses that are used on a particular camera.

 - To make changes, hit the “Info” button and adjust the focus: go “+” if your lens tends to back-focus, or “-” if it has front-focusing issues.
-Press “Set” to register the changes and run the autofocus accuracy test again using Live View mode as described above.
+Press “Set” to register the changes and run the autofocus accuracy-test again using Live View mode as described above.

 The following are common charts and calibration systems used in adjusting and calibration of lens autofocus.

 The SpyderLensCal Autofocus Calibration Aid from Datacolor is a focus test chart, designed for use with select DSLRs that support autofocus adjustment.
 The chart allows you to test the autofocus accuracy of your camera, making it easy to fine-tune it for optimum performance.

 The SpyderLensCal features a built-in level and tripod mount, allowing you to create precise testing environments.
 Cameras that support autofocus adjustments such as the Canon 5D Mk II, 5D Mk III, 1D Mk III, 1D Mk IV, and 1Ds Mk III, as are supported.
 Please consult your owner’s manual to confirm that your camera supports autofocus adjustment.